Run a CAP Application on Kyma

 Preface

-SAP recently released the SAP Cloud Platform, Kyma runtime, a managed Kubernetes offering with Kyma.
+SAP recently released the SAP Business Technology Platform, Kyma runtime, a managed Kubernetes offering with Kyma.

 Kyma is much about extending existing applications, but you also get a full-blown Kubernetes cluster including Istio service mesh that you can use to build a standalone cloud application.

-In this tutorial, you deploy an application built with the SAP Cloud Application Programming Model (CAP) to an SAP Cloud Platform, Kyma runtime cluster.
+In this tutorial, you deploy an application built with the SAP Cloud Application Programming Model (CAP) to an SAP Business Technology Platform, Kyma runtime cluster.
 The CAP application has an OData service, SAP Fiori UI and uses SAP HANA as a database.

-The CAP Risk Management Example is used as starting point.
+The SAP BTP Application Development example is used as starting point.

 The CAP part is probably the smallest in the tutorial: Frankly speaking, just package it into a docker container and run it.
 But the tutorial also describes how to get a small docker registry running.
-If you're experienced with Kubernetes, you can skip some sections.
+If you are experienced with Kubernetes, you can skip some sections.

 Since SAP HANA Cloud isn’t yet available for Kyma, you take it from Cloud Foundry.
 It's a bit tricky to copy the credentials, but at the end it's just copying and pasting values.
-Scripts are provided to help you here ( :-) ).
-So, please don't get distracted by this.
+Scripts are provided to help you here.
+So, don't get distracted by this.

 Disclaimer